DestinationHome/Destination-Home-Online/README.md

 - HEN: HEN stands for Homebrew Enabler, which sounds exactly like its primary function.
 It allows users to run homebrew!
 - OFW: In the context of PS3 **Official Firmware** or *OFW* for short can be detailed as the official OS/firmware that is distributed by a manufacturer in our case Sony.
 As of writing this guide `5/1/2022` version [4.88](https://www.playstation.com/en-us/support/hardware/ps3/system-software/) is the latest PlayStation®3 System Software Update.
 - PKG files: The term *.PKG* or *Package files* can be used interchangeably.
 Package files contain critical game data that is installed onto a user's PS3 HDD.
+- Rufus: **Rufus** is a utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc.

 # Working services & features: